 Once and for All

-The promise of a New Covenant finds its fulfillment in the once-for-all sacrifice of Jesus and his superior priesthood.
+The New Covenant results from the once-for-all sacrifice of Jesus and his superior priesthood based on his resurrection life.

-The Letter to the Hebrews highlights key aspects of Christ’s ministry and reign, especially his priesthood and sacrificial death.
-The Letter stresses the non-repeatable nature of his sacrifice for sin and the permanence of his priestly office.
-He “achieved the purification of sins” that no animal sacrifice ever could.
+The Letter to the Hebrews highlights key aspects of Christ’s ministry, especially his Priesthood and once and for all Sacrificial Death.
+The Letter stresses the non-repeatable nature of his sacrifice for sin and the permanence of his resulting Priestly Office.
+He has “achieved the purification of sins” that no animal sacrifice or priestly predecessor ever could.

 Matterhorn France - Photo by Samuel Ferrara on Unsplash